bitcastza/bubbles/bubbles/media/pages/rentals.md

 1. The rental is _requested_ by a member
-1. The rental is then _rented_ once equipment is assigned to the member and they have taken posession of it.
+1. The rental is then _rented_ once equipment is assigned to the member and they have taken possession of it.
 1. Once the member returns the equipment, the rental is considered _returned_.

 Typically, a member [requests equipment](request_equipment) for their own